Dead Hooker in a Trunk

-Dead Hooker in a Trunk is a 2009 Canuxploitation horror film starring, written, produced and directed by twin sisters Jen Soska and Sylvia Soska, also known as the Soska sisters.
+Dead Hooker in a Trunk is a 2009 Canadian horror film starring, written, produced and directed by twin sisters Jen Soska and Sylvia Soska, also known as the Soska Sisters.
 The film is their feature film directorial debut and is distributed by IFC.
 The film features music by a variety of local Vancouver acts such as Craig James, Fake Shark - Real Zombie! and CJ Wallis.

 Plot

-Badass (Sylvia Soska), Geek (Jen Soska), and Badass's friend, Junkie (Rikki Gagne), pick up Goody Two-Shoes (CJ Wallis) from his church youth group.
+Badass, Geek, and Badass's friend, Junkie, pick up Goody Two-Shoes from his church youth group.
 Afterwards, they plan to purchase drugs for Badass and Junkie.
 They discover the dead body of a sex worker in the trunk of the car.
 Badass and Junkie had been partying the previous night, and do not recall if they killed her.
 They decide to dispose of the body.

 They stay the night at a motel for free, after convincing the motel owner that the sex worker is alive and will exchange sex for the room.
 Geek calls the police to report her sister for multiple crimes, including having a dead body and drugs in her trunk, as well as an illegal firearm.
 The police arrive at the motel to question Badass, but offer to let her go in exchange for sexual favors.
 She knocks them out, handcuffs them together naked, and leaves.
 She and Geek argue about Geek calling the cops; Badass knocks her out with a punch to the face.

 They purchase drugs and use them to pass the time until it is dark enough to transport the body.
 A street gang assaults the dealer's house, targeting Junkie and the dealer.
 Badass hears the fighting from outside the house.
 She rescues Junkie and shoots everyone else inside.
 Geek tries to call the cops, but an unidentified figure knocks out her right eye with a baseball bat.
 The four friends escape in their car.